 Visual & Performing Arts

-Contact the Family Service Program Coordinator at
+Questions: Contact the Family Service Program Coordinators

-Thank you for your support and all that you do for Salesian.
+your support and all that you do for Salesian.

 The Parent Association (PA) assists the administration, faculty, staff and students in fulfilling the vision and philosophy of Salesian College Preparatory.
 Among its goals are the improvement of communication and dialogue.
 The PA promotes a values-based education in a safe and nurturing environment, and organizes various fundraising events.
 It seeks to promote community outreach activities that represent Salesian spirit and ideals.